ariestc/NativeSocket/README.md

 # NativeSocket
 Native Socket Practice

-download socketServer.js
-teminal input:
-(After install node)
-node socketServer,js
+first you should download socketServer.js file second open you terminal install node if you uninstall it last in your terminal input: node socketServer,js